kieladriano/ImageClassification/README.md

 ## Usage

+When using the scripts, make sure to change the file path accordingly, especially the path on where to save the model and its weights

 #### ImageClassification.ipynb

 The Notebook contains all the codes with discussions on the project objectives, methodology and results.
 The codes in the notebook are in chunks so that whenever the user will only run one chunk of code, all packages that needs to be loaded are sure in the code.

 #### finalmodel.py